the-road-to-learn-react/the-road-to-learn-react-korean/manuscript/chapter1.md

 export default App;
 ~~~~~~~~

-Now, you only return HTML in your `render()` method without JavaScript.
+이제 자바스크립트 없이 Now, you only return HTML in your `render()` method without JavaScript.
 Let's define the "Welcome to the Road to learn React" as a variable.
 A variable can be used in your JSX by using curly braces.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~